-We found a local cabinet shop, Walters Cabinets, through word-of-mouth recommendations, so I set up an initial design meeting.
-I worked with Robbie Walters, one of the co-owners who is a certified kitchen designer and we discussed our family’s wants and needs for our future kitchen.
-I also showed him my design board and various inspiration photos, then he came to the house and took careful measurements of the space.
-A few weeks later, I met with him at his shop to review his cabinet drawings.
+We found a local cabinet shop through word-of-mouth recommendations, so I set up an initial design meeting.
+We discussed our family’s wants and needs for our future kitchen and I also showed them my design board and various inspiration photos.
+Then, a certified cabinet designer came to the house and took careful measurements of the space.
+A few weeks later, I met with him again at his shop to review his cabinet drawings.
 After a few back-and-forth tweaks to the design, this is what we finally landed on:

 As I mentioned, the main layout will stay the same, except we’ll move the refrigerator to the adjacent wall.
 Because the range will be going up in size, the cabinets will have to shift as well, to achieve the symmetry I was hoping for.
 By moving the refrigerator, we’re gaining more cabinet space on this wall; we’re also extending the right bank of cabinets and counters.